Boi Carreiro - Vídeo Clipe

-Latest of classic Capixaba songs, the song "Jardim Camburi" by the Zemaria band, reappears in "Quintal" in the lounge version with the luxurious aid of Rafael Rocha, one of the most celebrated trombonists in the country.
+Latest of classic Capixaba songs, "Jardim Camburi" by Zemaria band, received a lounge version with the luxurious touch of Rafael Rocha, one of the most celebrated trombonists in the country.
 The Music Video "Jardim Camburi" has Fabio Carvalho going around the neighbourhood by bicycle with a 350 camera.

 "Janaina" composed in partnership with actor and musician Jonathan Silva, based in São Paulo, brings bird whistles and repinique touched by Cid Travaglia, already accustomed to mergers between afro music and electronic with NAPALMA band.
 Cid Travaglia also collaborates in "Solte os Cabelos", this time with a djembe.